Gord Pettinger

-Gordon Robinson "Gosh" Pettinger (November 11, 1911 – May 24, 1986) was a British-born Canadian professional ice hockey centre.
+Gordon Robinson "Gosh" Pettinger (November 11, 1911 – May 24, 1986) was a Canadian professional ice hockey centre.

 Pettinger was born in Harrogate, England and raised in Regina, Saskatchewan.
 He played eight seasons in the National Hockey League (NHL) for the New York Rangers, Detroit Red Wings and Boston Bruins between 1932 and 1940.
 Pettinger won the Stanley Cup four times with three teams: in 1933 with the Rangers, in 1936 and 1937 with the Red Wings, and in 1939 with the Bruins.
 He is one of 11 players to win the Cup with three or more teams.
 His brother Eric played in the NHL for several teams, including the Boston Bruins and the Toronto Maple Leafs.